umee-network/docs/docs/governance/community-dao/translators.md

 ****

 - Only translate if you are capable of providing a native translation;
-- Collaborate with other contributors in your regional community to identify and and keep track of who is working on translating various blog posts to avoid duplicate translations;
+- Sign up for [Crowdin]() using your Discord ID as your username so others can easily identify you;
+- Reference [Crowdin]() to identify which blog posts need to be translated in your language and claim translations as desired;
-- Work with your community to choose a platform to organize all translated blog posts on;
+- Work with your community to choose a platform to organize all translated blog posts on (Medium is recommended);
 - Prioritize translating new blog posts and avoid translating blog posts that are no longer relevant, like announcements for events that have already ended;
 - Clearly disclose that the content is translated by community volunteers and include a link to the original blog post;
 - Share the published translation with an audience that will find it useful;